 Tips on file format setups

 Many layout programs have collecting or packaging functions that will automatically collect your document, fonts, all art including and a report.
-When possible, it is recommended to use these functions because without any or all of these elements we will be unable to print your postcard.
+When possible, it is recommended to use these functions because without any or all of these elements we will be unable to print your project.

 • Enclose all screen fonts and printer fonts